prashantdtus/coursera-getting-and-cleaning-data-project/README.md

 # coursera-getting-and-cleaning-data-project

+Getting-and-Cleaning-Data---Course-Project
-Getting and Cleaning Data Course Project
+The repository was created for Peer Graded Assignment: Getting and Cleaning Data Course Project, available at Coursera.

+Data source
+Data for this project was obtained from the https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+Data description is available at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 This is the course project for the Getting and Cleaning Data Coursera course.
 The R script, run_analysis.R, does the following: